janus-idp/backstage-showcase/showcase-docs/getting-started.md

      - `${SEGMENT_MASK_IP}`: prevents IP addresses to be sent if true
      - `${SEGMENT_TEST_MODE}`: prevents data from being sent if true

+   - Setup the Lighthouse plugin

+     - `${LIGHTHOUSE_BASEURL}`: Base URL for the `lighthouse-audit-service` instance
+     - To integrate the Lighthouse plugin into the catalog so that the Lighthouse audit info for a component can be displayed in that component's entity page, it is necessary to annotate the entity as shown below.
+     - Please note that it is **essential** to include the `https://` or `http::/` in front of the link for this plugin to function correctly.

+     ```yaml
+     apiVersion: backstage.io/v1alpha1
+     kind: Component
+     metadata:
+       # ...
+       annotations:
+         lighthouse.com/website-url: # A single website url e.g. https://backstage.io/
+     ```

+     - Also please note that ending the website url with a `/` will cause it to be treated as a separate link compared to the same url without the `/`.
+       - i.e. `https://backstage.io/` and `https://backstage.io` are not considered the same, therefore audits for each will be grouped separately.

 3. Run `yarn install` to install the dependencies

 4. Start the application using `yarn start`